 Economic Profitability: A commitment to long-term viability

-- According to the U.S. Department of Agriculture Economic Research Service, the economic impact of the beef industry is €77 billion ($88.25 billion) in farm gate receipts for cattle and calves.
+- According to the U.S. Department of Agriculture Economic Research Service, in 2018 the economic impact of the beef industry was $66.24 billion in farm gate receipts for cattle and calves (ERS, 2019).

 Unintended consequences of eliminating beef